The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 - Hold it straight overhead with an overhand grip (palm facing forward).

-- Keeping your upper arm right beside your head, lower the dumbbell behind your head and toward your left shoulder until your elbow forms a 90-degree angle.
+- Lower the dumbbell behind your head and toward your left shoulder until your elbow forms a 90-degree angle.

-- Then slowly lift it back to full arm extension.
-Repeat for as many reps and sets as desired.
+- Then, slowly lift it back to full arm extension.

 3. Dumbbell Lying Triceps Extension